btrotta/advent-of-code-2024/Readme.md

 ## Day 16
 For part a, we can use Dijkstra's algorithm to find a shortest path.
 Since changing direction has a cost, we consider a "node" of the graph to be a pair `(location, direction)`.
 For part b, we need to modify the algorithm to find all paths.

+## Day 17
+For part b, I don't think there's a general algorithmic solution.
+I solved it by figuring out by hand the operation of the program and writing it as a simple function, which allowed me to automate the search for the answer.
+But my solution depends a lot on specifics of the program (e.g. that it only ever jumps from the end to the start), so I don't know how generalisable this is.